eadpearce/blog-archiver/README.md

 # Tumblr blog archiver

+Do you have a tumblog you've spent years curating that you'd like to archive so you can look through it offline?
+This may be the handy tool for you.

+## Requirements

+* Python 3.9

 ## Setup

 Set up a virtual environment.
-This project uses python version 3.9.0.
 I like to use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/stable/):

 ```
 mkvirtualenv --python=python3.9 yourvirtualenvname